Projects supported by the GF Walk for Water

 Funds raised during the global GF Walk for Water 2023 were donated to Water Mission according to the principle of ‘where they are most needed.’
 We are proud to share the following stories.
-Your support has helped saving lives, providing hope and improving livelihood.
+Your support has helped save lives, provide hope, and improve livelihoods.

 Marumba, Tanzania – 9,864 people served